yanirw/CI-demo/app/spring-petclinic/README.md

 ## Run Petclinic locally

 Spring Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
-You can build a jar file and run it from the command line (it should work just as well with Java 17 or newer):
+You can build a jar file and run it from the command line (it should work just as well with Java 17 or newer)

 ```bash
 git clone https://github.com/spring-projects/spring-petclinic.git